dennisdjensen/Sketchbook/README.md

 constraint logic, (tacit) function-level, symbolic, functional, object-based, imperative, generic, procedural, etc.

-> All programming languages are write-only. - Chuck Moore
+> All programming languages are write-only. -- Chuck Moore

 ## Euler

 Some programs for <http://projecteuler.net>.
-So far I have been using mostly COBOL for fun, but they can be in any programming language, i.e. Prolog, APL, AWK, or StandardML.
+So far I have been using mostly COBOL for fun, but they can be in any programming language, i.e. Prolog, APL, AWK, or Standard ML.

 ## Programming Praxis